Trasmonaut/MotortownBTW-Save-File-Backup/README.md

 ## retorebackup.bat:
 Backups can be restored by replacing your MotorTown save file with the contents of a save file, or by running the restorebackup.bat file, and following the onscreen instructions.
 Note this should only be run when needed.

+***

+## NOTES
+Source and destination paths may need to be modified slighly based off your save file location and prefrences.
+Replace these paths with your actual path if it differs